arangodb/release-test-automation/README.md

 Supported Parameters:
  - `--version` which Arangodb Version you want to run the test on
  - `--enterprise` whether its an enterprise or community package you want to install Specify for enterprise, ommit for community.
+ - `--zip` switches from system packages to the tar.gz/zip package for the respective platform.
  - `--package-dir` The directory where you downloaded the nsis .exe / deb / rpm [/ dmg WIP]
  - `--interactive` (false if not invoked through a tty) whether at some point the execution should be paused for the user to execute manual tests with provided the SUT
  - `--mode [_all_|install|uninstall|tests]`